Jupiter: Internal structure

 Before the early 21st century, most scientists proposed one of two scenarios for the formation of Jupiter.
-If the planet accreted first as a solid body, it would consist of a dense core, a surrounding layer of liquid metallic hydrogen (with some helium) extending outward to about 80% of the radius of the planet, and an outer atmosphere consisting primarily of molecular hydrogen.
-Alternatively, if the planet collapsed directly from the gaseous protoplanetary disk, it was expected to completely lack a core, consisting instead of denser and denser fluid (predominantly molecular and metallic hydrogen) all the way to the centre.
-Data from the Juno mission showed that Jupiter has a diffuse core that mixes into its mantle.
+If the planet accreted first as a solid body, it would consist of a dense core, a surrounding layer of fluid metallic hydrogen (with some helium) extending outward to about 80% of the radius of the planet, and an outer atmosphere consisting primarily of molecular hydrogen.
+Alternatively, if the planet collapsed directly from the gaseous protoplanetary disk, it was expected to completely lack a core, consisting instead of a denser and denser fluid (predominantly molecular and metallic hydrogen) all the way to the centre.
+Data from the Juno mission showed that Jupiter has a diffuse core that mixes into its mantle, extending for 30–50% of the planet's radius, and comprising heavy elements with a combined mass 7–25 times the Earth.
 This mixing process could have arisen during formation, while the planet accreted solids and gases from the surrounding nebula.
-Alternatively, it could have been caused by an impact from a planet of about ten Earth masses a few million years after Jupiter's formation, which would have disrupted an originally solid Jovian core.
-It is estimated that the core takes up 30–50% of the planet's radius, and contains heavy elements with a combined mass 7–25 times the Earth.
+Alternatively, it could have been caused by an impact from a planet of about ten Earth masses a few million years after Jupiter's formation, which would have disrupted an originally compact Jovian core.

 Outside the layer of metallic hydrogen lies a transparent interior atmosphere of hydrogen.
 At this depth, the pressure and temperature are above molecular hydrogen's critical pressure of 1.3 MPa and critical temperature of 33 K. In this state, there are no distinct liquid and gas phases—hydrogen is said to be in a supercritical fluid state.
 The hydrogen and helium gas extending downward from the cloud layer gradually transitions to a liquid in deeper layers, possibly resembling something akin to an ocean of liquid hydrogen and other supercritical fluids.
 Physically, the gas gradually becomes hotter and denser as depth increases.

 Rain-like droplets of helium and neon precipitate downward through the lower atmosphere, depleting the abundance of these elements in the upper atmosphere.
 Calculations suggest that helium drops separate from metallic hydrogen at a radius of 60000 km (11000 km below the cloud tops) and merge again at 50000 km (22000 km beneath the clouds).
 Rainfalls of diamonds have been suggested to occur, as well as on Saturn and the ice giants Uranus and Neptune.